phchen9/nusec-docs/docs/about/components.md

 A target device can generate private key inside the device and never leaves the device.
 And each device is provisioned with the certificate signed with cloud server.
-In addition, a target device supports secure boot, which means only firmwares signed by cloud server can be executed on the target device.
+In addition, a target device supports secure boot, which means only firmware signed by cloud server can be executed on the target device.
 It prevents malicious code from compromising the boot process.